How to remove a password from a PDF file using your browser

 3. Enter the password.

-4. Click on the Submit or OK button, or press Enter.
+4. Click on the Submit, Open file, or OK button or press the Enter key on your keyboard.

-5. Click on the print button in the upper right corner of the PDF file.
+5. Click on the print button in the top right corner of the PDF file.

-Or click on the browser's menu button and then click on Print.
-The menu button consists of three horizontal lines (≡) or three vertically aligned dots (⋮).
+Or click on the web browser's menu button in the top right corner and then click on Print.
+The menu button consists of three vertically aligned dots (), three horizontally aligned dots (), or three horizontal lines ().

 Or press the Ctrl + P keys on your keyboard.

-7. Click on the Save or Print button at the bottom of the window.
+6. Click on the Save button at the bottom of the “Print” window.

-8. In this window, you select a location on your computer where you want to save the PDF file.
+7. A “Save As” window will appear and in this window, you select a location on your PC where you want to save the PDF file.

-Your web browser will now save a copy of the PDF file to your computer but without the password protection.
-You don't need to enter a password to open this PDF file.
+Your web browser will now save a copy of the PDF file to your computer without password protection, so you don't need to enter a password to open this PDF file.